nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   <img class="centerImage" src="./images/Ui.png"/>

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command panel and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    - **`list`** : Lists all employees in the company.